 The test fleet includes ten equipped vehicles.
 Network coverage along the site includes UMTS/3G, GPRS, and 802.11p.
-Equipment along the stretch includes five roadside units, variable message signs, TVCC cameras, traffic loops, Ethernet connectivity (traffic control center and roadside units), and onsite processing modules (DRIVE C2X 2012).
+Equipment along the stretch includes five roadside units, variable message signs, TVCC cameras, traffic loops, Ethernet connectivity (traffic control center and roadside units), and on-site processing modules (DRIVE C2X 2012).
 All of the Brennero testing has been done on the public road; however, closed testing areas are proximate to the A22 stretch.

-SMART VEHICLES ON SMART ROADS (SAFESPOT)
+SMART VEHICLES ON SMART ROADS

+(SAFESPOT)

-Vehicles Smart Smart Roads on (SAFESPOT), another connected vehicle project in Italy, is co-financed by the EU's Sixth Framework Programme for Research and Technological Development.
-The project brings together more than 50 partners includequipment original manufacturers ing (OEMs), operators, and research organizations from across Europe.
-The SAFESPOT project is one of the European flagship projects for cooperative mobility.
-It aims to prevent crashes by using a safety margin assistant that detects an appropriate following disbetween cars.
-As with I-WAY, tance SAFESPOT employs both V2V and V2I communication to enhance the vehicle's field of view.
+Smart Vehicles on Smart Roads (SAFESPOT), another connected vehicle project that was conducted in Italy.
+It was co-financed by the EU's Sixth Framework Programme for Research and Technological Development.
+The project brought together more than 50 partners including original equipment manufacturers (OEMs), operators, and research organizations from across Europe.
+The SAFESPOT project was one of the European flagship projects for cooperative mobility.
+It aimed to prevent crashes by using a safety margin assistant that detects an appropriate following distance between cars.
+As with I-WAY, SAFESPOT employed both V2V and V2I communication to enhance the vehicle's field of view.
 The SAFESPOT architecture complies with the European ITS architecture which allocates the 30 MHz frequency band in the 5.9 GHz range to connected vehicle safety applications (Brakemeier et al 2009).

-Figure 19: SAFESPOT Test Site Locations Source: SAFESPOT 2011

-The project tested applications and scenarios through work done at six different test sites, each in a different country that had infrastructures equipped with SAFESPOT systems.
+The project tested applications and scenarios through work done at six different test sites, each in a different country that had infrastructure equipped with SAFESPOT systems.
 Four of these test sites were shared with the CVIS project.
 All six sites are displayed in Figure 19.
-The Cooperative Mobility Showcase 2010, which took place in Amsterdam on 23-26 March 2010, was one of the world's largest demonstrations of connected vehicle technologies and applications.
+The Cooperative Mobility Showcase 2010, which took place in Amsterdam on 23-26 March 2010, was one of the world's largest demonstrations of connected technologies vehicle and applications.
 SAFESPOT demonstrated there and had a very strong presence (SAFESPOT 2011).